 a Under the UN Recommendations on the Transport of Dangerous Goods, Model Regulations, the symbol, number and border line may be shown in black instead of white.
 The background colour stays red in both cases.

+b Pyrophoric and chemical unstable gases are covered differently under the UN Recommendations on the Transport of Dangerous Goods, Model Regulations.

 Annex III

 Consequential amendments to Annex 3 of the GHS